clef-men/article_tmc/popl25-author-response.md

 ( https://dl.acm.org/doi/10.1145/3571233 ):

 - The authors point out that they assume that terms are well-typed and never go wrong.
-This assumption is too strong to model OCaml or any other mainstream programming languages (which are full of dynamic errors, except for proof assistants).
+This is a very strong assumption, which makes their result weaker.
+We remark that 1- simply *defining* what it means for a program to be well-typed, in a rich language such as OCaml (or Haskell or Scala...), is a daunting challenge; 2- in the real world, many libraries contain unsafe type casts (`Obj.magic` in OCaml), so they are *not* well-typed; 3- as evidenced by our result, well-typedness is in fact *not* necessary for TMC to be sound.

-- Most of their proofs (sections 3 and 4) are conducted with respect to an equivalence relation defined on page 5, which is simply that the two terms reduce to the same value or both diverge: "either e1 →* v and e2 →∗ v, or both e1 ⇑ and e2 ⇑" This can only work in a pure calculus (for example, diverging terms that perform different side-effects should not be considered equivalent).
+- Most of their proofs (sections 3 and 4) are conducted with respect to an equivalence relation defined on page 5, which is simply that the two terms reduce to the same value or both diverge: "either e1 →* v and e2 →∗ v, or both e1 ⇑ and e2 ⇑".
+This can only work in a pure calculus (for example, diverging terms that perform different side-effects should not be considered equivalent).
 This notion of equivalence cannot work in presence of side-effects, non-determinism or mutable state.
 They remark: "During reasoning, we often use the rule that when e2 is terminating, then (𝜆x.e1)e2 ≃ e1[x:=e2]".

-  (In contrast, we (1) use untyped terms and show preservation of failure, (2) model a non-deterministic, stateful language, and we (3) use a standard notion of behavioral refinement that can scale to less idealized settings.
-All of these choices are important to claim relevance to practical instances of TMC in production programming languages, and they each make program reasoning sensibly more difficult.)
+  In contrast, (1) we use untyped terms and show preservation of failure, (2) we model a non-deterministic, stateful language, and (3) we use a standard notion of behavioral refinement that can scale to less idealized settings.
+All of these choices are important to claim relevance to practical instances of TMC in production programming languages, and they each make program reasoning significantly more difficult.

 - Section 5.2 discusses how to realize linear contexts with in-place update, and it moves to an abstract machine with a heap and